ianvdmerwe/suite/security/ssl/https-is-not-enabled.md

 While not a issue per-say websites are recommended to look at enabling HTTPs for their users.
 This might not always be possible but should be strongly considered.

-Search engines like Google has also been taking a interest by including SSL as a ranking signal in their algorithm.
+Search engines like Google have also been taking a interest by including SSL as a ranking signal in their algorithm.

 # How do I fix this ?